Caroline Garcia: 2013

 At the Australian Open, Garcia lost in the first round to No. 47 Elena Vesnina.
 She then beat qualifier Yuliya Beygelzimer, before losing to eventual champion, Serena Williams, at the French Open.
 She qualified for Wimbledon.
 This marks the first Grand Slam for which she qualified; she received a wild card for the previous five.
-Caroline beat Zheng Jie in the first round, before losing again to Serena Williams in the second round.
+Garcia beat Zheng Jie in the first round, before losing again to Serena Williams in the second round.

 She was ranked high enough to gain direct entry to the main draw of the US Open, and beat American wildcard player Shelby Rogers in the first round, before losing to 30th seed Laura Robson.
 Her first round win meant that Garcia reached the world's top 70 for the first time.

 2014: Maiden WTA Tour titles

 At the Sony Open, Garcia was the only player to win a set against Serena Williams, as Williams was on her way toward winning her seventh title and setting the record for the most titles held by a man or woman at the tournament.
 At the Copa Claro Colsanitas in Bogotá, Colombia, Garcia won her maiden WTA Tour singles title, beating the defending champion and former world No. 1, Jelena Janković, winning in straight sets.